 The Dutch brought significant changes to the island.
-Dutch missionaries spread Christianity among the indigenous population (see p.
-5 of Religion and Spirituality) and introduced a writing system for some indigenous languages (see p.
-3 of Language and Communication).
+Dutch missionaries spread Christianity among the indigenous population (see Religion and Spirituality) and introduced a writing system for some indigenous languages (see Language and Communication).
 To expand its trade in the region, the Dutch also developed commercial agriculture, introducing new farming implements and methods to cultivate rice and sugarcane, which the Dutch sold to Japan.
 They also collected taxes from Chinese fishermen and regulated the lucrative deerskin and venison trade.